googleforgames/global-multiplayer-demo/CONTRIBUTING.md

 - For large bodies of work, we recommend creating an issue outlining the feature that you wish to build, and describing how it will be implemented.
 This gives a chance for review to happen early, and ensures no wasted effort occurs.
 - It is strongly recommended that new API design follows the [Google AIPs](https://google.aip.dev/) design guidelines.
 - All submissions, including submissions by project members, will require review before being merged.
-- Once review has occurred, please rebase your PR down to a single commit.
-This will ensure a nice clean Git history.
-- If you are unable to access build errors from your PR, make sure that you have joined the [agones-discuss mailing list](https://groups.google.com/forum/#!forum/agones-discuss).
 - Please follow the code formatting instructions below.

 ## Formatting